Charlotte 49ers men's basketball: Alan Major years (2010–2015)

+Return to Conference USA

 The 2013–2014 season, in which the 49ers would rejoin Conference USA and claim the Puerto Rico Tip-Off Championship by beating a ranked Michigan team; ended with a late season 6 game losing streak in conference play, and the 49ers finishing with a 17–14 record and a second round exit from the C-USA Tournament.

 Having taken a medical leave of absence following the 2013–14 season, Coach Major would take another such leave during the second half of the 2014–15 season.
 Assistant Head Coach Ryan Odom would coach the team for the remainder of the season.
 Following the conclusion of the 2014–2015 season it was announced that Major would step down as head coach.
 His record as 49ers head coach was 67 wins to 70 losses with the program attaining an overall record during his tenure of 75 to 81.
-Significant milestones included winning the 2012 Great Alaska Shootout and 2013 Puerto Rico Tip-off tournaments and victories over #7 ranked Tenessesse, #10 ranked Butler, and previous National Championship runners-up, #14 ranked Michigan.
+Significant milestones included winning the 2012 Great Alaska Shootout and 2013 Puerto Rico Tip-off tournaments and victories over #7 ranked Tennessee, #10 ranked Butler, and previous National Championship runners-up, #14 ranked Michigan.